pokle/totally/README.md

 			$ python -m SimpleHTTPServer 8000

-2. Now deploy It
+2. Now run it

 		$ totally run
 		...

-	When ready, your app should be running on your Docker host
+3. You might want to tunnel to your